TolikPylypchuk/SharpHook/docs/articles/native.md

 libuiohook can log messages throughout its execution.
 By default, it doesn't log anything, but `ILoggingProvider` contains the `SetLoggerProc` method to set the log callback function – it will be called by libuiohook to log messages.

-`SetLoggerProc` accepts a delegate of type `SharpHook.Native.LoggerProc`.
+`SetLoggerProc` accepts a delegate of type `SharpHook.Data.LoggerProc`.
 This delegate in turn accepts a log level, the message format (as a pointer) and arguments (also as a pointer).

 > [!NOTE]